 There are no special requirements for lighting.
 Everything depends on the plants in your tank.
-For example, a simple LED lighting just to help the plants grow will be good enough.
+For example, simple LED lighting just to help the plants grow will be good enough.

 Red Claw Crabs and Filtration

-Red clawed crabs need a filter.
+Red claw crabs need a filter.
 Of course, I know that some people manage to keep them even without a filter.
 In my opinion, it is a bad idea and torture for the crab or any aquatic creature.